2007 Lincoln Town Car

 The brake pedal is responsive, completely without that when-is-this-thing-going-to-stop feeling and the high pedal pressure that was prevalent in older-generation full-size cars.
 Braking performance is exemplary for a 4500-pound sedan.
 The braking system features 12.0-inch ventilated discs in front, 11.5-inch ventilated discs at the rear, with stiff twin-piston calipers a large vacuum booster.
 The system comes with Brake Assist, which delivers maximum braking force when it detects quick, hard brake pedal inputs.
 ABS (antilock brake system) is, of course, standard.
 Brake pads are formulated not only for long wear but to produce less dust, so owners who insist on immaculate wheels may not have to wash them as frequently.

 The Lincoln Town Car is the only game in town if you are in the market for a large, traditional American rear-wheel-drive V8 luxury car.
-(There's the Cadillac STS, of course, but that's aimed at a different, more import-oriented buyer.)
 The Town Car remains the vehicle of choice for limousine services and for conservative buyers who want lots of room and a soft and quiet ride.
 It appeals to businessmen and women who need to carry lots of people and cargo but who also enjoy the driver's seat.
 But buyers looking for technical sophistication in a luxury sedan may find themselves looking elsewhere.